 - We ask that you stay in your car during drop-off, and do not walk your camper up to the check-in area

 - We will have staff posted at the designated drop-off area to greet and walk your camper to our check-in process

-- You will see our staff in masks, and we invite families and campers to wear masks in the car as our staff approach, based on their own comfort and preferences
+- You will see our staff in masks, and we ask families to wear masks in the car as our staff approach.

 - We will maintain social distancing measures where possible with fewer staff involved in your arrival to our sites

 - While still in the car, your camper will have their temperature checked using a non-contact forehead thermometer; if your camper’s temperature is 100.4 degree or higher, he/she will not able to join us at camp

 - Markings on the ground and signage will help guide your camper through the check-in process

 - We will provide your camper with hand sanitizer upon arrival.
 If there are any allergies we need to be aware of, please let us know